roshh4/Cookie-Lang/README.md

 ## 8. Functions

 Functions in Cookie are defined using the `fun` keyword.
 They can either print a value directly or return a value for further use.

 **Syntax:**

 ```
-fun functionName(parameter_list) {
+fun functionName(parameter_list) {  // Multi-parameter also works
     // function body
     return expression;  // Optional, if a value is to be returned.
 }